SoftwareMaintenanceEvolution/tutorial-1-aidil576/README.md

    - **Application**: Apply appropriate maintenance techniques in real-world scenarios.

 ### 3. Applying Tools and Techniques for Software Maintenance
-   - **Objective**: Gain hands-on experience with maintenance tools (e.g., version control, bug tracking).
+   - **Objective**: Gain hands-on experience with maintenance tools such as version control.
    - **Application**: Use these tools to effectively maintain and update software systems.

 ### 4. Assessing Strategies for Evolving Legacy Software